-- Seniors, who have a signed "off campus" form, have obtained a car sticker and are wearing their student ID may leave campus at lunchtime or their open period (1 & 2, 7 & 8 or 1 & 8).
+- Seniors, who have a signed "off campus" form, have obtained a car sticker and are wearing their student ID may leave campus at lunchtime or their open period.
 The campus may be closed to seniors at lunchtime if the open campus policy is abused. - Those who have dental, doctor, or other such appointments with prior parent and office approval.
-Cases of emergency illness where students may leave with permission from the office.

-- Students not enrolled in a class the last period of the day may have an early release time.
+Cases of emergency illness where students may leave with permission from the office. - Students not enrolled in a class the last period of the day may have an early release time.
 These students are expected to leave campus promptly.
 Those students with early release time who repeatedly do not leave campus promptly will be required to enroll in study hall.